XtracT/mealiemate/README.md

 6. **Neapolitan Pizza Calculator**
    Calculates precise dough ingredients and fermentation schedules for Neapolitan-style pizza based on temperature and time parameters.
 Uses a scientific approach to adjust yeast quantities for consistent results.

 ---

-## Technical Improvements

-The codebase has been enhanced with several improvements:

-- **Plugin Architecture**: Modular plugin system that allows for easy extension and maintenance.
-Each feature is implemented as a plugin with a clear interface.
-- **Dependency Injection**: Service interfaces and a dependency injection container for better testability and loose coupling between components.
-- **Type Hints**: Comprehensive type annotations throughout the codebase for better IDE support and static type checking.
-- **Error Handling**: Robust error handling with specific error messages and appropriate fallbacks.
-- **Logging**: Structured logging system for easier debugging and monitoring.
-- **Code Organization**: Modular design with clear separation of concerns:
-  - `core/`: Core interfaces and infrastructure
-  - `plugins/`: Feature implementations as plugins
-  - `services/`: Service implementations
-  - `utils/`: Utility functions and helpers
-- **Documentation**: Enhanced docstrings with detailed parameter descriptions and return value information.
-- **Performance**: Optimized code for better performance and resource usage.

----